-Data security is a subject that only the government and business need to worry about, right?
+Data security is a task that only the government and business leaders need to worry about, right?
 Wrong!
-Yes, corporate data security is very big business with a spend of $82 billion in 2017 and growing, and major data breaches can be devastating.
+Yes, corporate data security is very big business, with a spend of $82 billion in 2017 and growing, and major data breaches can be devastating.
 But data security needs to be personal, too.
 Everyone should understand the basics.

 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!

 As might be expected, the largest corporate data security spend in 2017 will come from the United States at $36.9 billion.
 Western Europe will be next at $19.2 billion, followed by Asia/Pacific (excluding Japan).
 Large businesses, those with more than 500 employees, will account for about two-thirds of all data security spend.
 The amount is forecasted to exceed $50 billion by 2019.

 That’s great, you say.
 It’s good to know that billions are being spent to improve corporate data security.
 But what about me?
 What should I be doing to safeguard myself, my family and even my company?

 The good news is that tips to guard your data are readily available.
 When it comes to protecting sensitive data, we are all responsible, both at home and at work.
 You should be paying close attention.
 Nowadays, it seems like every piece of technology we deal with requires some type of data protection – your PC at home and at work, cameras, phones and maybe even the thermostat on your wall.
 All these devices carry information that, if compromised, can affect you, your family or your company.
 Here are some basic good habits to keep your data secure:

 - Create and use strong passwords.
 Test their strength online.